smit-sms/Fake-News-Detection/README.md

-# Fake-news-detection
+# Fake News Detection

-This is a python application that detects and identifies the fake or real news.
+This is a flask application that detects and identifies the fake or real news.
+The flask framework provides a robust and agile development environment and this application is based on the same.
+The `train_model_fakenews.py` can be used to tweak this model for further usage.
+The `news.csv` file contains the dataset used for the model's training.

 ## Algorithm used
 * Passive Aggressive Classifier - used for training and fitting.